-He is an expert in modern fire engineering techniques such as computational fluid dynamic (CFD) modelling to understand the movement of smoke and fire propagation in a building.
-He delivers evacuation modelling and analysis, radiant heat calculations and smoke control calculations and time equivalent analysis to reduce the required level of fire resistance and resulting expenditure.
+Chris is an expert in fire engineering techniques such as computational fluid dynamic (CFD) modelling to help understand the movement of smoke and fire propagation in a building.
+He also delivers evacuation modelling and analysis, radiant heat calculations and smoke control calculations.

-From small historical site refurbishments to large mixed-use developments, his track record includes Phase 3 of the Battersea Power Station redevelopment, Lambeth Town Hall and The Marshall Building as part of the London School of Economics.
+His career experience includes Phase 3 of the Battersea Power Station redevelopment, Lambeth Town Hall and the Marshall Building as part of the London School of Economics.

 Chris has a wealth of expertise with regards to external wall design and construction review, whether as part of a Building Regulations review or as part of an independent review to satisfy property funders/lenders concerns and to secure an EWS 1 certificate.